ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/formal-verification/index.md

 Formal verification is grounded in [formal methods](https://en.wikipedia.org/wiki/Formal_methods), which use mathematically rigorous methods for specifying, developing, and verifying software.
 Formal verification allows developers to mathematically model software programs and create formalized specifications, making testing more precise and robust.

-Specifications are properties or used to describe the intended behavior of a smart contract.
+Specifications are a collection of properties used to describe the intended behavior of a smart contract.
 Formal verification can prove that a contract behaves exactly as described in the specification.
 Unlike testing based on informal assumptions, formal verification provides mathematical proof of a smart contract's correctness.

+Formal verification is critical for smart contracts because minor vulnerabilities can lead to massive losses.
+For example, the [Parity Multisig wallet hack](https://www.freecodecamp.org/news/a-hacker-stole-31m-of-ether-how-it-happened-and-what-it-means-for-ethereum-9e5dc29e33ce/amp/) was the result of an unintended function that allowed the hacker to override owner settings and drain the contract of up to $31 million in ETH.

 ## How does formal verification work? {#how-does-formal-verification-work}